Skip to content

 """

-- Near-Optimal Sensor Placements in Gaussian Processes: Theory, Efficient Algorithms and Empirical Studies [Krause et al., 2008]
+Processes: Theory, Efficient Algorithms and Empirical Studies.*

-transform (Optional[Transform]): Transform object applied to selected locations.
+Optional transform applied to selected locations.

 """